-The Pauperparadijs tells one of the most dramatic, hidden histories in the Netherlands.
-After the wars of Napoleon, General Johannes van den Bosch wanted to solve immense poverty in 1818 with a large-scale re-education experiment.
-With the support of King Willem I, the paupers and orphans from all over the country were moved to the institutions in Veenhuizen, Drenthe.
-What started as an inspired plan to raise the underclass soon turned into a nightmare.
-Most people were stuck in his Society of Benevolence for years and hardly got away.
-Around 100,000 people have undergone this fate; more than 1 million Dutch people are descendants of these paupers.
+One of the most dramatic, hidden histories in the Netherlands.
+In 1818 General Johannes van den Bosch wanted to solve the immense poverty with a large-scale re-education experiment.
+The poor and orphans from all over the Netherlands were transferred to the institutions in Veenhuizen, Drenthe.
+It started as an inspired plan to raise the poor and quickly turned into a major drama.
+About 100,000 people have suffered this fate; more than 1 million Dutch are descendants of these paupers.

 Het Pauperparadijs performed in Veenhuizen, Drenthe and exactly on the spot where it all happened around the 19th century.

 Also a indoor version was shown in Theater Carré, Amsterdam.
 In the summer of 2022, it will return to where it all started in Veenhuizen!